opensci/blog.opensci.info/_posts/2011-12-05-PLoS-Article-Level-Metrics-Summary-File-Updated-to-V5.md

 uuid: f44502ff-d145-4185-9f65-28d4d23a42bb
 ---

-[PLoS Article Level Metrics][plosalm] data is available through both an [API][almapi] and in a [Summary Excel File][almxls].
-The API data is updated more frequently, while the summary file provides a full copy of the data in one download.
+A complete copy of the [PLoS Article Level Metrics][plosalm] data is published in a [Summary Excel File][almxls].
+While the [API][almapi] is updated more frequently, the .xls file provides all the data in one download.

-The new source file is `plos-alm-v5-09182011.xls` and seems to date from Sep 18, 2011.
-The [previous version V4][plosalmv4] was `plos-alm-v4-11302010.xls`.
+The updated .xls file is `plos-alm-v5-09182011.xls` dated September 18, 2011.
+The [previous version V4][plosalmv4] was `plos-alm-v4-11302010.xls` from November 30, 2010.
 <!--more-->

 [sourcexls]: http://www.plosone.org/static/plos-alm.zip